corbindavenport/nexus-tools/README.md

 Nexus Tools is an installer for the [Android SDK Platform Tools](https://developer.android.com/studio/releases/platform-tools) package, which includes [ADB](https://developer.android.com/studio/command-line/adb.html), Fastboot, and other applications.
 Nexus Tools is writen in Dart, and can run on Linux, macOS, Windows, Windows Subsystem for Linux, and Chrome OS.

-Nexus Tools downloads the latest Platform tools package directly from Google's servers (so you're always getting the latest version), saves them to `~/.nexustools`, and adds the directory to your system's path.
+Nexus Tools downloads the latest Platform tools package directly from Google's servers (so you're always getting the latest version), saves them to `~/.nexustools` (`$Home\NexusTools` on Windows), and adds the directory to your system's path.
 On Windows, Nexus Tools can optionally install [Koush's Universal ADB Driver](https://github.com/koush/UniversalAdbDriver).

-Once Nexus Tools is finished, you can run `adb`, `fastboot`, and other commands straight from the terminal. **You need to open a new terminal/command line window for changes to take effect.** To update, just run Nexus Tools again.
+Once Nexus Tools is finished, you can run `adb`, `fastboot`, and other commands with no problems. **You need to open a new terminal/command line window after installation for changes to take effect.** The SDK Platform Tools can be updated by running `nexustools -i`, or you can uninstall everything by running `nexustools -r`.

 ### How to use on Linux, macOS, and Chrome OS